-Speaking on the partnership with the ICPNC, Madam by the CPNC, Madam Abevadia and the CPNC, Madam Abevadia and the superior as the content of the CPNC, Madam Abevadia and the content of the CPNC, Madam Abevadia and the content of the co election in Sierra Leone," she said.
+Speaking on the partnership with the ICPNC, Madam by the CPNC, Madam Abevadia and the CPNC, Madam Abevadia and the superior as the content of the CPNC, Madam Abevadia and the content of the CPNC, Madam Abevadia and security.
+Secalating the training in 5 regions in Sierra Leone, she stated has given them the opportunity to discover the country a little bit and has also enhanced their scope of network as they engaged with the various stakeholders within these regions.
+"The Women Peace and Security Institute at the KAIPTC urges all national stakeholders to integrate women's perspectives and full participation in the electoral processes.
+The Institute also calls for a concerted and collective effort especially at the community levels to ensure that there is violence free election in Sierra Leone, "she said."
+"We do not condone any election in Sierra Leone," she said.
 "We do not condone any violence that may affect especially women and children before, during and after the elections in Sierra Leone.
 We wish 'Mama Salone' the very best in the forthcoming elections,' she said.
 She expressed on behalf of the KAIPTC her sincere appreciation to the Government of Sweden for their continued support to appreciation to the Government of Sweden for their continued support to ensure sustainable peace and security in the West African Sub Region.
 Kojo Mends-Buah, Senior Programs Manager, Conflict Mediation and Resolution at the Independent Commission for Peace and National Cohesion (ICPNC) disclosed, the training in Bo is part of their nationwide drive of training mediators across the country especially at a moment the country is heading towards the Multitier elections.

 "Mediation is more important when there are scuffles or issues of conflict you need to have a mediator, but you have a mediator, but you can't just take anyone to meditate.
 So we deemed it fit to carefully select these participants represented here to capacitate them with the best of knowledge that will secure the peace of the nation.
 "We are therefore expecting the mediation team members to go back to their respective communities and contribute towards the furtherance of peace and national cohesion in the country.
 Again we are calling for dedication and patriotism from our mediators and with concerted effort continue to uphold the peace in our beloved country," he urged.
 Participants from the training described the rangagement as timely whilst pledging their unflinching commitment to upholding the peace within their various communities.
 This training is very excellent.
 I'm grateful to be here as a participant to be taught and trained as a mediator of peace in my community.
 It's really apt, going through social media and seeing what some political parties are saying that is not resonating with the peace in our country.
 I think it's but filting to come and have this training so that when we go back to our communities we can help in consolidating our peace".
-"So my message from what I have learnt here is we should have learnt here is we should have one common interest that is Sierra Leone, and that's what we've been taught and that's what we should preach to our brothers and sisters," said Reverend Father Lappia from Mattru Jong, Bonthe District.
+"So my message from what I have learnt here is we should have one common interest that is Sierra Leone, and that's what we've been taught and that's what we should preach to our brothers and sisters," said Reverend Father Lappia from Mattru Jong, Bonthe District.
 Doris Fambulleh a trader from Bo said: This training is really timely because we know what we've experienced from past elections with incidences of violence and hate speeches among party leaders and supporters but with this training we are now ready to reach out to constituents with messages of peace."